Counting Nitrogen Atoms – The History of Determining Total Meat Content

 25 September 2018

 We trace the development of the understanding of nitrogen, its prevalence, nature and its role in plant and animal nutrition.
 If we produce a sausage, for example, what is the percentage of fat and meat that it must contain for us to be able to call it a pork sausage?
 What are the threshold values for the contained fat and connective tissues?
 How much fillers are we allowed to add?
-Further, then that, what must we declare on the food label?
+What must we declare on the food label?
 Tracking the meat content, as we will see, is measuring proteins and proteins are counted by measuring the amount of nitrogen.
 How this came about now becomes our focus.

 The manipulation of proteins is nothing new.
 It has been with us for millennia.
 The domain belonged exclusively to artisan guilds through the middle ages and back into antiquity.
 The weavers of silk and wool, bakers, cheese makers, tanners, and the meat curers all made their living through the manipulation of protein.
 As the chemical revolution started to unfold and exploding human populations placed greater demands on food production, its safe storage, and transportation for trade, new artisans emerged who plied their trade, not only based on age-old traditions but predicated on newly developed techniques and analytical methods.
 These men contributed to what was seen as “natural food” and a “natural analysis” of reality as opposed to the mythical approach of alchemy and the secretive methods of the ancient artisans.